Hoffmann-Lab/bashbone/README.md

 - Read alignment and post-processing
   - knapsack problem based slicing of alignment files for parallel task execution
   - sorting, filtering
-  - UMI based deduplication or removal of optical and PCR duplicates
+  - UMI based de-duplication or removal of optical and PCR duplicates
   - generation of pools and pseudo-replicates
   - read group modification, split N-cigar reads, left-alignment and base quality score recalibration
 - Gene fusion detection
 - Methyl-C calling and prediction of differentially methylated regions
 - Expression analysis
-  - Read quantification, TPM and Z-score normalization and heatmap plotting
+  - Read quantification (also from quasi-mappings), TPM and Z-score normalization and heatmap plotting
   - Inference of strand specific library preparation methods
   - Inference of differential expression as well as clusters of co-expression
   - Detection of differential splice junctions and differential exon usage